MehdiGhrabli/MehdiGhrabli.github.io/_pages/about.md

 Stay in touch
 ======
-I'm looking forward to hearing from you!
-Feel free to contact me via my socials on the left handle, i would love to get your opinion about my work and to have a discussion about related topics.
-I am also open to collaborations and job offers.
+I am looking forward to hearing from you!
+Feel free to contact me via the social links in the left sidebar.
+I would love to hear your thoughts on my work or have a discussion about related topics.
+I am currently open to collaborations and job opportunities.